jncss/skv/README.md

 ```

 ### `Delete(key []byte) error`
 Marks a key as deleted by setting bit 7 of the type field on the last occurrence.
 Returns `ErrKeyNotFound` if the key doesn't exist.
+The key is also removed from the in-memory cache.

+**Performance:** O(1) cache lookup to locate the key.

 **Example:**
 ```go